Mark Lundy murder appeal in Supreme Court today

 The method for analysing the brain tissue had "never been used before, never been used again", and the evidence based off it had been found inadmissible by an earlier court ruling.

-"The name Mark Lundy has become synonymous with flawed expert opinion, flawed science, and miscarriage of justice," Eaton said in today's hearing.
+"The name Mark Lundy has become synonymous with flawed expert opinion, flawed science and miscarriage of justice," Eaton said in today's hearing.

 The Crown dug up the mRNA evidence after the Privy Council decision to "fill a gap" in the science linking Lundy to the murders, he said.